General Information Regarding Oral Arguments

 Recording, broadcasting, televising, or photographing of oral arguments may be done only with the permission of the Supreme Court upon written request filed with the Clerk in compliance with Texas Rule of Appellate Procedure 14.

 A list of causes set to be argued before the Court is posted on the Upcoming Arguments page.
 These schedules are posted in three-month increments in advance and represent preliminary schedules that are subject to last minute change.

 Submission schedules, which list the names of the attorneys arguing the cases and the order the cases will be argued in, are posted the FRIDAY PRIOR to oral argument week.
-If you have an interest in attending oral argument, you can verify the date/time and order of setting by clicking on the links to the submission schedules posted on the Submission Schedules page.
+If you have an interest in attending oral argument, you can verify the date/time and order of setting by viewing schedules posted on the Submission Schedules page.

 Arguing Before the Supreme Court of Texas